benetech/wp-youtube-lyte/readme.txt

 * [Rate my plugin on wordpress.org](http://wordpress.org/extend/plugins/wp-youtube-lyte/), even if you think it stinks ;-)

 == Changelog ==

+= 1.1.2 =
+* bugfix: during development of 1.1.0 the javascript to lazy load the lyte player got lost somehow, readded (now in lyte(-min).js)
+* performance: replaced the external stylesheet (lyte.css) with inline javascript that adds an internal stylesheet to the head of the document (thanks for pushing me [Collin](http://www.realsceptic.com/)!

 = 1.1.1 =
 * bugfix: lyte css wasn't applied as class was already removed (regression caused by "Infinite Scroll" support), lyMe now is the name of the unprocessed div and becomes lyte after processing